Georgia is making its first-ever climate change plan

 “It’s an amazing — possibly happy collision,” she said.

 “Results follow policy.
-And so having a statewide policy … to prioritize bringing home the benefits of clean energy would be tremendously helpful.”Chris Carnavale, climate advocacy director for the Southern Alliance for Clean Energy
+And so having a statewide policy … to prioritize bringing home the benefits of clean energy would be tremendously helpful.”Chris Carnevale, climate advocacy director for the Southern Alliance for Clean Energy

 The emissions plans will also be a huge collaborative effort, said Katherine Zitsch of the Atlanta Regional Commission, who’s leading the process for metro Atlanta’s plan.